ClintonMorrison/fluffy-chicken-adventures/README.md

 <h2> Resources </h2>
 <p>
 Game resources can be found in the java/src/resources folder.
 Note that the images, sounds, and artwork contained in the game were not created by me.
 Much of this content is lisneced under a Creative Commons lisence and requires that the author be attributed if used.
-In general, this content should not be reused without permission from the orginal content creator.
+In general, the resources contained in this project should not be reused without permission from the orginal content creator.
 </p>